Photo Courtesy of Rob Wilson Photography

 Heather – a New Jersey native - joined St. Hubert’s in June 2010.
 Prior to joining St. Hubert's, Heather worked for the Humane Society of the United States where she held several roles, most notably she was responsible for research, development and implementation of a spay & neuter campaign along with shelter outreach and targeted infrastructure investments in Louisiana and Mississippi, partnering with other national organizations and foundations.
 Prior to joining the HSUS, Ms. Cammisa was the Executive Director of the Jersey Shore Animal Center for five years and led the design, fundraising and completion of its new shelter and implemented cruelty investigations and programmatic initiatives.

-Heather is a certified NJ Animal Control Officer and Cruelty Investigator.
+Heather has achieved the signature designation of Certified Animal Welfare Administrator.
+She is a certified NJ Animal Control Officer and Cruelty Investigator.
 She teaches a portion of NJ's ACO certification course.
 She holds a Master’s Degree in Economics from Rutgers University.
 She has served on the boards of Jersey Shore Animal Center in Brick, New Jersey, the Marine Mammal Stranding Center in Brigantine, New Jersey and the Animal Welfare Federation of New Jersey.
-She is currently serves as an advisory member of the Animal Welfare Federation of New Jersey and is a board member of the National Federation of Humane Societies.
-She recently achieved the signature designation of Certified Animal Welfare Administrator.
+She is currently serves as an advisory member of the Animal Welfare Federation of New Jersey.
 Her dog, "Sammy" (a foster failure) was the Honda dog at the 2009 International Auto Show in New York City, debuting the new Dog Friendly Honda Element.
 For that, Honda made a donation that enabled the creation of SpayNJ's customized advertisements in use to effectively message spay & neuter across the state.

 Assistant Vice President